lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 The core function of life cycle is how various functions of the design are modulated by what state the design is in.
 [This section]({{< relref "doc/security/specs/device_life_cycle/_index.md#manufacturing-states" >}}) in the life cycle architecture documentation summarizes the overall behavior.

-The purpose of each signal and its interaction in the implementation is described more in the sections below
+The signals have been split into two summary tables in the sections below.

-See the summary table below and read on for more details.
+The first table contains all control signals that enable certain functionality in the system, whereas the second table contains all signals that change access to certain elements in the flash and OTP memories.

-All output enable signals are assumed to be 4-bits, with only `4'b1010` as a valid enable value, and all others meaning "disable".
+All life cycle control signals are 4-bits, with only `4'b1010` as a valid enable value, and all others meaning "disable".
 A `"Y"` mark means the function is directly enabled by hardware during that state.
 A `"grey"` box means a particular function is not available during that